 You respond to any non-conformities with a Corrective Action Plan.
 You may also make comments and responses to the information contained in the report and the conclusions drawn by the auditor.

 SCS conducts a final technical review of the assessment report and makes the final certification decision.
 If certification is granted, SCS issues the certificate and final report to your facility or operation.
-Once certified, your company is listed in the Green Products Certificate Database on the SCS website.
+Once certified, your company is listed in the Green Products Guide on the SCS website.

 Certification Maintenance and Renewal